dylankawashiri/hudsonlab/3D Printed Shutter/README.md

 # 3D Printed Shutter
-This README file goes over how to implement 3D printed shutters using a Labjack T7-Pro
+This README file goes over how to implement 3D-printed shutters using a Labjack T7-Pro

 ## Physical Shutter and Circuit
 ### Parts